-- (c) providing adult education or higher education services to students conducting final year assessments for a course accredited by the Tertiary Education Quality and Standards Agency where it is not reasonably practicable for the student to complete the assessments by any alternative means by 31 December 2021. - (8) A person who is an exception to holding a current Authorised Worker Permit pursuant to clause 5 subclauses (6) and (7) of the Workplace Directions are not required to present an Authorised Worker Permit to a childcare or early childhood education service provider, provided they: - (a) have photographic personal identification issued by the organisation or body which employs or engages them and which identifies the person's place of work in that capacity; and - (b) must, on request, produce the photographic personal identification which identifies the person's place of work to a childcare or early childhood education service provider.
+- (b) providing childcare or early childhood education services where the education service is being provided to: - (i) a vulnerable child or young person in a childcare or early childhood education service; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit, and is: - 1. working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood education services; or - 2. working at home and is unable to make alternative supervision arrangements for that child, children or young person; or - (B) two parents or carers and one parent or carer is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit and is: - 1. working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood education services; or - 2. working at home and are unable to make alternative supervision arrangements for that child, children or young person; or - (c) providing adult education or higher education services to students conducting final year assessments for a course accredited by the Tertiary Education Quality and Standards Agency where it is not reasonably practicable for the student to complete the assessments by any alternative means by 31 December 2021. - (8) A person who is an exception to holding a current Authorised Worker Permit pursuant to clauses 5(6) and 5(7) of the Workplace Directions is not required to present an Authorised Worker Permit to a childcare or early childhood education service provider, provided they: - (a) have photographic personal identification issued by the organisation or body which employs or engages them and which identifies the person's place of work in that capacity; and - (b) must, on request, produce the photographic personal identification which identifies the person's place of work to a childcare or early childhood education service provider.